 We sometimes share your personal data with trusted third parties.

-For example, delivery couriers, engineers visiting your home, for fraud management, or to handle complaints.
+For example, delivery couriers, engineers visiting your home, to collect product/ service reviews, for fraud management, or to handle complaints.

 Here’s the policy we apply to those organisations to keep your data safe and protect your privacy: